GDATAAdvancedAnalytics/winreg-tasks/README.md

 winreg-tasks
 ============

 This repository contains structure definitions and some tooling for the BLOBs found in the TaskCache registry key on Windows (`HKLM\Microsoft\Windows NT\CurrentVersion\Schedule\TaskCache`).
+[I wrote a blog post](https://cyber.wtf/?p=1923) which gives some background knowledge on what this is all about.

 To successfully run the tool, it must be launched from a command window with elevated privileges.
 Otherwise, the tool cannot read the registry keys which are needed to display the requested information.